Quansight/Quansight-website/apps/consulting/posts/improvements-to-bsr-matrix-multiplication-in-pytorch.md

 ## Try it out!

-These kernels are not yet considered stable, and only some of the functionality is available through calls PyTorch operators.
+These kernels are not yet considered stable, and only some of the functionality is available through PyTorch operators.
 They can all be found in the `torch.sparse._triton_ops` private submodule, for the curious user who wants to experiment with these tools.

 If you want to stick to the public features only, the `bsr_dense_mm` kernel is also fully integrated